-telegraphic transfer a payment a cardholder asks us to make from your account to a bank account in Australia.
+telegraphic transfer a payment a cardholder asks us to make from your account to a bank account in Australia or overseas.

 total cash limit is the total amount of cash advances that can be made on your account at any time (as a percentage of your credit limit).
+This information can be found on your statement.